 When you eat, your body breaks down some of the food into glucose (sugar), increasing your blood sugar levels.
 As this happens, your pancreas is signaled to release insulin, allowing your cells to use this glucose as energy.

 However, when an individual is living with diabetes, their body does not make enough insulin or cannot use it as well as it should, resulting in too much blood sugar remaining in the bloodstream.
+When this happens, dementia-like symptoms such as memory problems, confusion, irritability, or lack of concentration are possible.

 Urinary Tract Infection

-Developing a urinary tract infection (UTI) becomes more common with age and is usually easily treated with antibiotics.
-However, older individuals who experience a UTI are less “likely to have typical symptoms like pain during urination, fever, or a frequent urge to go (Daily Caring).”
+However, older adults who experience a UTI are less “likely to have typical symptoms like pain during urination, fever, or a frequent urge to go (Daily Caring).”
 Instead, their symptoms could show up as those very similar to dementia, including:

 • A sudden change in behavior